alpaka-group/alpaka/doc/Rationale.md

     Casting this to the accelerator type and giving it as parameter is too much to require from the user.
   * b) and has a reference to the accelerator as parameter.
     * + This allows to use the accelerator in accelerator functions called from the kernel (and not within the kernel class itself) to access the accelerator methods in the same way the kernel entry point function can.
-    * - This would require an additional object in device memory taking up valuable CUDA registers.
+    * - This would require an additional object (the accelerator) in device memory taking up valuable CUDA registers (opposed to the inheritance solution).
+At least on CUDA all the accelerator functions could be inlined nevertheless.
-    * TODO: Will all the device functions be inlined nevertheless (because we do not use run-time polymorphism)?
-This would make it a non-reason.
  2. The `operator()` is templated on the accelerator type and has a reference to the accelerator as parameter.
   * + The kernel can be an arbitrary function object with ALPAKA_FCT_HOST_ACC attributes.
   * + This would allow to instantiate the accelerator independent kernel and set its members before execution.
   * +/- C++14 provides polymorphic lambdas.
 All compilers (even MSVC) support this.
 Inheriting from a non capturing lambda for the KernelExecutor is allowed.
 (TODO: How to check for a non capturing lambda?)
   * - The `operator()` could be overloaded on the accelerator type but not the kernel itself, so it always has the same members.
-  * - This would require an additional object in device memory taking up valuable CUDA registers.
+  * - This would require an additional object (the accelerator) in device memory taking up valuable CUDA registers (opposed to the inheritance solution).
+At least on CUDA all the accelerator functions could be inlined nevertheless.
-    TODO: Will all the device functions be inlined nevertheless (because we do not use run-time polymorphism)?
-This would make it a non-reason.

 ### Implementation Notes